paolafalero/everything-will-be-fine/README.md

-## Bird Sounds
+## everything will be fine
-Thousands of bird sounds, visualized using machine learning.
+Thousands of people around the world, give you a voice of encouragement.

 ## About